You will get an email and/or letter.

 - Your instructor will report the alleged misconduct to us.

 - If you accept responsibility, your instructor will assign a grade penalty.
 If you deny responsibility, your instructor will assign a “GD” (Grade Delay) placeholder.

 - We will send you an email and/or letter, schedule a meeting with you and check your disciplinary history.

 - If this is a typical first-time violation, we will handle the case directly, and set up a review meeting to determine if you violated a policy.

-- If it is a repeat, egregious or complex violation, we will refer your case to the College Academic Integrity Committee (CAIC) after an initial review meeting.
+- If it is a repeat, egregious or complex violation, we will refer your case to the College Academic Integrity Committee (AIC) after an initial review meeting.
 They will contact you to schedule review meetings, make a determination, assign sanctions and so on.
-You can also come to a helpful Pre-Committee Conference meeting that explains what will take place during the CAIC Review.
+You can also come to a helpful Pre-Committee Conference meeting that explains what will take place during the AIC Review.